 - Roast in the center rack for 6-8 minutes, until desired consistency.

-- With chili garlic sauce or sriracha sauce.
+- With garlic and oyster sauce.

 Do not wash bok choy before storing it as the moisture will promote rot.
 If you have already washed it, leave it until it has completely dried.